Updated: Sep 4

 Oof, that’s gonna cost you!

 Playing Magnate: The First City feels like a delicate balancing act.
 You want to spend as quickly as possible, as efficiently as you can strategise, but also in as timely a way as you can plan, as first is not always best.
 Although it mostly is!
 Everything is based on the two key factors.
 First, how much does land currently cost?
-Second, how close to crashing is the marke?
+Second, how close to crashing is the market?
 At the start of the game, land is relatively cheap, and you will want to buy up what is available as best you can.
 But so will everyone else, and generally there is less land than players have money.
 As such turn order is key.

 The game recognises this and each round starts with a bidding phase for turn order.
 If you see a key plot of land has become available that you think others will go for that you also want, then you can make sure you get first dibs by bidding high for the first player marker.
 Again, the game recognises the importance of this by making everything about money.
 If you want to bid high to go first you have to do so without the knowledge of what other players may have to bid against you, also whilst remembering you cannot bid so high that you are then left with a shortfall of cash to do the thing you were bidding to do first anyway.
-And of course, all the time knowing that every dollar to you bid away is points lost at the end of the game.
+And of course, all the time knowing that every dollar you bid is points lost at the end of the game.
 The game is won by who has the most money at the end of the game.
 Money is kept secret hidden in player wallets during the game, so you will not ever know exactly how much other players have.

 There is some bluff and bravado here of course, but it is mostly about strategy, timing and considered planning.
 You need to structure your turns accordingly to build up your financial clout to be ready to strike when the market is ripe for the picking.
-But low.
+Buy low.
 Sell high.
 And all before the market crashes.
 And yes, you guessed it, the game recognises this too.
 The market is highly volatile and unstable in this game and reacts to one thing and one thing alone.
 What the players do in the previous round.

 The game starts with the bidding phase for turn order, then everyone has a chance to attract new tenants to previously built buildings and earn rent from them.
 Each player will then have three turns to buy more land, build more buildings, earn more money from consulting, and selling land.
-At this point, the game then adjust the gameboard based on all these actions.
+At this point, the game then adjust the game board based on all these actions.
 The more land you have sold, the more advertising you have spent to encourage new tenants into your buildings, the more tenants you have brought in, this all affects the market.
 A certain amount of risk cards will be drawn based on these factors, which everyone knows, and each risk card can move the market zero to three steps closer to crashing.

 Players can work together to ensure less risk cards are drawn, and the price of land is drawn up if it is in their favour as they have land still to sell and need time to do it.
 Or one player may work against this and try and push the market into a crash as they have already sold their land and want to hurt the other players.